Prism was not worried about Ember, not in the least.

 "Best me."

-"If you defeat me, the position–and everything that comes with it, is yours."
+"If you defeat me, the position, as well as everything that comes with it, is all yours."
+Prism clarified with a subtle pulse of excitement.

-Prism was not boasting.
+Prism was not boasting, not at all.
 She had simply deduced that nothing would tempt Ember more than legitimacy.
+Hence why she made such an offer.

 Their pressures expanded simultaneously.